nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Finds People and Notes that have the given tags.
 Both the People Panel and Notes Panel will be updated synchronously with all entities that match the specifiers.

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
-Both the people panel and notes panel will show a `FILTERED` indicator to inform you that both lists have been filtered.
+Both the People Panel and Notes Panel will show a `FILTERED` indicator to inform you that both lists have been filtered.
 </div>

 Format: `findTag TAG [MORE_TAGS]`